tdmore-dev/tdmore/README.md

 information.

-Through publishing, we allow others to use this R package and to perform dose adaptation.
+Through publishing, we allow others to use this R package and to perform in silico evaluation of individualized dosing strategies.
+Under no circumstances should the software in its current state be used for patient care.
 Installing this package using `devtools::install_github` is allowed.

 The official copyright holder of this work is the KU Leuven university.